The Centers for Disease Control and Prevention (CDC) is required ... | Channels for Pearson+

 1

 Step 1: Analyze the pie chart provided.
-The pie chart shows the distribution of ART cycle outcomes for patients under 35 using their own eggs.
-Specifically, 52% of cycles result in live births, 42.4% result in eggs retrieved but no birth, and 5.6% result in eggs not retrieved.
+The pie chart shows the outcomes of ART cycles for patients under 35 using their own eggs.
+The proportions are: 52% resulted in live births, 42.4% resulted in eggs retrieved but no birth, and 5.6% resulted in eggs not retrieved.

-Step 2: Understand the manager's claim.
-The manager believes it is impossible to randomly select 10 ART cycles that do not result in a live birth.
-To evaluate this claim, we need to calculate the probability of selecting cycles that do not result in live births.

 Verified video answer for a similar problem: